troglobit/finit/README.md

 behavior, so no include directives are necessary.

-To add a new service, simply drop a `.conf` file in `/etc/finit.d` and send `SIGHUP` to PID 1, or call `finit q`.
-Any service read from this directory is flagged as a dynamic service, so changes to their `.conf` files, or even removal of the files, is detected at `SIGHUP`.
+To add a new service, simply drop a `.conf` file in `/etc/finit.d` and run `initctl reload`.
+(It is also possible to `SIGHUP` to PID 1, or call `finit q`, but that has been deprecated with the `initctl` tool).
+Any service read from this directory is flagged as a dynamic service, so changes to or removal of `/etc/finit.d/*.conf` files, is detected.

 - If a service's `.conf` file has been removed, the service is stopped.
 - If the file is modified, the service is reloaded, stopped and started.
+- If service 1 is reloaded, and service 2 depends on service 1, then service 2 will also be reloaded.
+Note: service dependencies must be declared for each service for this to work.
+For more info on this, see the separate document [Finit Conditions](doc/conditions.md).
-- If a new service is detected, it is started — respecting runlevels and return values from any callbacks.
+- If a new service is added it is automatically started — respecting runlevels and return values from any callbacks.

 The `/etc/finit.d` directory was previously the default Finit `runparts` directory.
 Finit no longer has a default `runparts`, so make sure to